 A relative newcomer, Base Coffee is considered one of the best coffee shops in Paris.

-The design is about as minimal as it can get, with clean lines, neutral tones, and subtle textures.
-This all makes the coffee stand out even more, which is bold, rich and delicious.
+The design is as minimal as it gets, with clean lines, neutral tones, and subtle textures.
+This all makes the coffee stand out even more: bold, rich, and delicious.

 The team from Base already has a couple of successful cafes in Amman, Jordan, and they’re set to follow the tradition in Paris.